rsby/spring-cloud-credstash/README.md

 This would then set the `my.secret` property to the value of the `MY_SECRET` credstash secret:

       my.secret=${credstash__MY_SECRET}

+### CredStash YAML Property source
+Not all properties are secrets.
+This library makes it possible to use CredStash as a configuration server, loading external YAML configuration from CredStash:

+    credstash:
+      enabled: true
+      sources:
+        - my_yaml_properties

+With the above config, the "my_yaml_properties" will be parsed as a Spring YAML property source.

+### Does it load all credentials from the CredStash store?
+No. Loading all properties requires table scanning permission in DynamoDB, and we elected not to require that permission.
+However, some properties, such as `spring.datasource.password`, may need to be enumerated in order to be set.
+In those cases, explicitly listing the property in the yaml config (shown below) will suffice.

-### Simple use and configuration - single credential store with keys for environment or VPC
+### Single credential store with keys for environment or VPC

     credstash:
       enabled: true